 - (1) The significant unobservable inputs used in the fair value measurement of the Company's debt securities are origination yields and discount rates.
 The origination yield is defined as the initial market price of an investment in a hypothetical market to hypothetical market participants where buyers and sellers are willing participants.
 The discount rate is related to company-specific characteristics such as underlying investment performance, projected cash flows, and other characteristics of the investment.
-Significant increases (decreases) in the inputs in isolation may result in a significantly higher (lower) fair value measurement, depending on the materiality of the investment. - (2) The significant unobservable inputs used in the fair value measurement of the Company's warrant and equity-related securities are inputs used in the Black Scholes option pricing model ("OPM") which include industry volatility, risk free interest rate and estimated time to exit.
+Significant increases (decreases) in the inputs in isolation may result in a significantly higher (lower) fair value measurement, depending on the materiality of the investment.
+However, a significantly higher or lower fair value measurement of any of the Company's portfolio investments may occur regardless of whether there is a significant increase or decrease in the unobservable inputs. - (2) The significant unobservable inputs used in the fair value measurement of the Company's warrant and equity-related securities are inputs used in the Black Scholes option pricing model ("OPM") which include industry volatility, risk free interest rate and estimated time to exit.
 Significant increases (decreases) in the inputs in isolation would result in a significantly higher (lower) fair value measurement, depending on the materiality of the investment.
+However, a significantly higher or lower fair value measurement of any of the Company's portfolio investments may occur regardless of whether there is a significant increase or decrease in the unobservable inputs.
 For some investments, additional consideration may be given to data from the last round of financing or merger/acquisition events near the measurement date.